Anatole Litvak: Europe

 In the 1950s, Litvak began filming in Europe.

 In 1951, his war film Decision Before Dawn filmed on location in Germany was nominated for an Academy Award for Best Picture.
 Thousands of French admirers of the film signed a huge scroll which they sent to AMPAS, insisting that the film be given an Oscar.
 It was Oskar Werner's first acting role in an American film.

 Among his productions, there was Act of Love (1953) with Kirk Douglas filmed in Paris, and The Deep Blue Sea (1955) with Vivien Leigh and Kenneth More shot in England.

 He directed Anastasia, filmed in Paris in 1956, starring Ingrid Bergman, Yul Brynner and Helen Hayes.
 The film was Bergman's first U.S. film after a seven-year absence from Hollywood, which she left after her scandalous affair with director Roberto Rossellini became news.
 Twentieth Century Fox conducted a poll and found that the public still had negative feelings toward Bergman.
 Litvak, however, felt she would be an excellent actress for the part and insisted on her starring in the film.
 Bergman won an Oscar for Best Actress for her part, and film critic Michael Barson calls it Litvak's best film of the 1950s.

 Litvak directed Mayerling (1957) for television with Audrey Hepburn, then The Journey (1959) with Yul Brynner, which was filmed in Austria.

 At the 1961 Cannes Film Festival, Litvak's Goodbye Again (also starring Ingrid Bergman) was nominated for the Palme d'Or.
 It starred Anthony Perkins who was reunited with Litvak in Five Miles to Midnight (1962) with both films shot in Paris.
 He produced, but did not direct, Jules Dassin's 10:30 P.M.
 Summer (1966).

-Litvak filmed The Night of the Generals (1967) in France, Germany, and Poland; a movie about three Nazi Generals suspected of murder, starring Peter O'Toole and Donald Pleasence.
+Litvak filmed The Night of the Generals (1967) in France, Germany, and Poland; a movie about three Nazi Generals suspected of murder, starring Peter O'Toole and Omar Sharif.
 Litvak said about the film's subdued tones: "We tried staying away from color as much as we could; color can be bad, particularly with the war; it takes away from reality in the most horrible way."

 His last film was The Lady in the Car with Glasses and a Gun (1970), a thriller set in the South of France, based on a Sébastien Japrisot novel of the same name.